CORRECTED: Timeline of WikiLeaks founder's extradition fight

 Here are key dates in the five-year legal saga of Australian WikiLeaks founder Julian Assange.

 - November 18, 2010:

-A Swedish prosecutor issues a European arrest warrant for Assange on sexual assault charges involving two Swedish women.
-Assange denies the charges, saying the young women consented.
+A Swedish prosecutor issues a European arrest warrant for Assange on sexual assault allegations involving two Swedish women.
+Assange denies the claims, saying the young women consented.

 WikiLeaks starts releasing more than 250,000 classified US diplomatic cables, revealing often frank assessments of US officials as well as the views of other governments.

 Some 500,000 classified military documents concerning American diplomacy and the wars in Afghanistan and Iraq had already been released by Wikileaks in July and October, 2010, respectively.

 - December 7, 2010: